 House of Illustration – Jewish Museum London – London Transport Museum – National Army Museum

 House of Illustration

-Later in the year, Posy Simmonds: A Retrospective (May 24 – September 15) is the first UK retrospective of work by the celebrated comic artist whose career spans 50 years.
+Posy Simmonds: A Retrospective (until September 15) is the first UK retrospective of work by the celebrated comic artist whose career spans 50 years.
 The creator of Tamara Drewe, which was made into a film adaptation in 2010, the first British graphic novel True Love and a cartoon strip featured in the Guardian, Simmonds’ exhibition features original and previously unseen pages while offering a sneak peek at her new 2018 book, Cassandra Darke.

 Marie Neurath: Picturing Science (July 19 – November 3) takes a look at the groundbreaking design produced by Marie Neurath and her team, who developed the Isotype method of communicating ideas and statistics through pictures.
 Between 1944 and 1971 Neurath and her team produced more than 80 books for children, which explained the wonders of the scientific world through infographics and illustrated diagrams.

 In Autumn, Designed in Cuba: Cold War Graphics (September 27 – January 19 2020) brings together an unprecedented collection of Cuban propaganda posters and magazines from the Cold War era.
 The exhibition features provocative pieces by the likes of Alfredo Rostgaard, Helena Serrano and Emory Douglas whose designs for political persuasion championed Cuba’s revolutionary message.